CLRX/CLRX-mirror/doc/ClrxAsmInvoke.md

 ## CLRadeonExtender Assembler

 This is CLRadeonExtender assembler.
-This assembler can assemble code for all Radeon GPU's that based on the GCN1.0/1.1/1.2 architecture and it can generate AMD Catalyst OpenCL binaries and the GalliumCompute OpenCL binaries.
+This assembler can assemble code for all Radeon GPU's that based on the GCN1.0/1.1/1.2/1.4 (AMD VEGA) architecture and it can generate AMD Catalyst OpenCL binaries and the GalliumCompute OpenCL binaries.
 It is compatible with GNU assembler and support the almost GNU assembler's pseudo-operations (directives) including macros and repetitions.